 Stir together, bring to a boil, reduce heat to a low simmer and cook for about 30 minutes.

 Until sauce has reduced and thickened.
+If you like more sauce, double the sauce portion of this recipe.

 In a separate bowl make a slurry of 1 tablespoon of flour and 2 tablespoons of water.